 Plus, I’m sharing my 3 favorite fartlek workouts you can include in your weekly run training program, whether you’re a beginner runner training for your first 5k or an experienced runner looking to mix up your training for your next half, marathon or ultramarathon race.

-By the way – if you’re interested in running a marathon, check out our marathon training plans!
+By the way – if you’re interested in free downloadable training plans for your next big race, check out our 10k, half marathon and marathon training plans!
 And if you’re considering training for an ultramarathon, you need to read my Trail & Kale co-founder’s ultimate guide to trail marathon and 50k training, it’s packed full of exclusive insights and tips for your training, race day and recovery.

 What Is Fartlek Training?